Elevation: 434m/1,424 ft

 Explore Lucerne’s old town by crossing the Chapel Bridge and be covered from rain or sunshine by its wooden structure.
 It’s construction dates back to the first half of the 14th century and runs along the river leading into the historic section of town.
 This car free old town is home to Switzerland’s first sacral Baroque building, the Jesuit Church built in the 17th century.

 Lucerne’s reputation for tradition and modernity can be further explored by checking out the Culture and Convention Center (KKL).
 However, the most frequently visited museum in Switzerland is the Swiss Museum of Transport given its diversity.
-In addition to cultural activities, be sure to gain stunningly beautiful panoramas of the city whether it is by taking a cruise on Lake Lucerne or descending up to the regional mountains with the steepest cogwheel train in the world.
+In addition to cultural activities, be sure to gain stunningly beautiful panoramas of the city whether it is by taking a cruise on Lake Lucerne or descending up to the regional mountains with the steepest cogwheel train in the world while on your Lucerne, Switzerland vacation.

 Mountains close to Lucerne